chetan/sewer/README.md

 * HDFS create/close fails
 * etc

+#### How it works

-Reliability is achieved by simultaneously sending each event to both HDFS and the local disk.
-When an event batch is successfully flushed and closed, the local buffer is deleted.
-On failure, the buffer remains and moves into a retry queue.
+Events are written in batches which are rotated on a timer; e.g., every 30 seconds by default.
+When an event is received, it is first written to disk before attempting a write to HDFS.
+If a batch is successfully flushed and closed, the local buffer is deleted.
+On failure, the buffer remains and moves into a retry queue where it will be retried asynchronously until the downstream error is resolved and the batch closes cleanly.

+#### Stopping

+When Sewer is stopped or receives a kill signal, it will try to cleanly shutdown.
+First the source is closed so no more events will be received.
+Then it tries to cleanly close down the current event batch.
+If there is a downstream failure, then any open batches will be drained automatically when Sewer is started again.

+#### Performance Tradeoffs

+For maximum I/O performance, in-memory buffers are used in several locations.
+Thus, if the server were to suffer a hard crash (or a kill -9) it is possible that some events will be lost.
+This is considered to be an acceptable tradeoff as it would be impossible to guarantee zero event loss in such a case since at a minimum, there would be some number of active HTTP requests which would not complete.
+These lost connections would typically outnumber those lost due to internal buffering in any case.

-### Performance
+### Log Format

-For maximum I/O performance, both the local buffers and HDFS writes are compressed using the best available compressor (currently defaults to GZIP when hadoop-native is available).
+Sewer is built on Hadoop's *Writable* data format.
+Access log events look like the following:

+    long timestamp;
+    String ip;
+    String host;
+    String requestPath;
+    String queryString;
+    String referer;
+    String userAgent;
+    String cookies;

+It can be easily extended to write additional headers or handle other types of requests such as POST.

 ### Benchmarks